mcrmickben45/Work-And-Daily-Planner/README.md

 # Work Day Scheduler

-Employees with busy work schedules want to easily plan their work days given their 9am-5pm work schedules so that they can manage their time effectively.
+Employees grappling with demanding work schedules seek a streamlined solution for efficiently organizing their workdays within the confines of the conventional 9 am to 5 pm work hours, aiming to enhance their overall time management effectiveness.

 ## Table of Contents